Trond Eliassen

-Trond Eliassen (born 10 October 1922) is a Norwegian architect.
+Trond Eliassen (10 October 1922 – 13 November 2024) was a Norwegian architect.

+Biography

-He was born in Kristiania to architect Georg Eliassen and artist Helfrid Beda Andrea Strömberg, and is a brother of metrologist Arnt Eliassen.
+Eliassen was born in Kristiania to architect Georg Eliassen and artist Helfrid Beda Andrea Strömberg, and is a brother of meteorologist Arnt Eliassen.
 In 1947 he started an architectural company jointly with Birger Lambertz-Nilssen.
 Their designs include the county hospitals of Vest-Agder, Aust-Agder and Telemark, the Sandefjord town hall, and the Norwegian Maritime Museum.
 Eliassen was decorated Knight, First Class of the Order of St. Olav in 1983.
+Eliassen died on 13 November 2024, at the age of 102.